B-son/itai-sudoku/readme.md

 The notebook presents one of the most elegant solution of sudoku solver coded by Peter Norvig.
 You can find the original post here: http://norvig.com/sudoku.html

+This solution was created by:
+Paweł Bizoń
+Klaudia Sewiło